What funding is available for disabled students?

 The main form of funding available to disabled students is the Disabled Students’ Allowance (DSA).
-This is a grant available to pay for the additional costs of studying that cannot be met through reasonable adjustments provided by the university.
+This is a grant awarded to students to help pay for the additional costs of studying that cannot be met through reasonable adjustments provided by King's.

 What can Disabled Students' Allowance be used for?

 The DSA you are awarded will depend on your specific needs, and can be used to help pay for:

 - Non-medical helpers such as one-to-one study skills support tutors, specialist mentors or sign language interpreters.

 - Travel costs

 Important to know:

 - DSA will not cover living costs, care costs or tuition fees, so it is worth exploring other opportunities for financial support.

 - You can apply for Disability Students’ Allowance (DSA) from the March of the year you will be starting your course.

 Am I eligible for Disabled Students' Allowance (DSA) funding?